Alteryx Geocoding App

 Enable CASS Coding: By default, CASS is enabled to allow geocoding to match against Tom Tom Multinet Address Points and to provide ZIP+4 coding.

-You may also Select Advanced CASS Fields.
+You can also Select Advanced CASS Fields.

 Once your options are set, select Next.